 After a few hours, attempt to reinstall pile using the general procedure.
-If high grout loss still occurs, fresh grout remains in augered hole until end of day, low strength flowable fill is placed into hole and hole is allowed to set overnight.
+If high grout loss still occurs, fresh grout remains in augered hole until end of day, and low-strength flowable fill is placed into a hole before the hole is allowed to set overnight.

-On the following day, another attempt should be made to install the pile using the general procedure.
+The following day, reattempt installing the pile using the general procedure.
 If high grout loss occurs again and freshly cast piles will not maintain grout head at the surface, let fresh grout remain in the hole for several hours or overnight.

-The steps above should be repeated until the pile is constructed by the general procedure.
+Repeat the above steps until the pile is constructed by the general procedure.

-Grouting and sinkhole remediation at equipment pits
+Grouting and sinkhole remediation

-During Phase 4 plant construction, distress was observed at several equipment pit areas following very heavy rainfall.
-The distress consisted of cracking of the equipment pit non-structural mud slabs.
-Low-slump pressure grouting was performed at multiple points in the equipment pit to remediate the apparent ground relaxations caused by Karst/incipient sinkhole formation.
+During Phase 4 plant construction, distress was observed at several equipment pit areas following a very heavy rainfall.
+The distress consisted of cracking of non-structural mud slabs in the equipment pit.
+Low-slump pressure grouting was performed at multiple points in the equipment pit to remediate the apparent ground relaxations caused by karst/incipient sinkhole formation.

-To better grasp the extent of Karst and potential voids, an Electrical Resistivity (ER) survey was performed.
-High grout takes under the equipment pit mud slabs confirmed that very soft or raveled soil conditions were present, and those conditions were associated with Karst and on-going internal soil erosion.
-Fig. 7 shows how localized the pressure grout takes and worst Karst conditions were.
+To better grasp the extent of karst and potential voids, an electrical resistivity (ER) survey was performed.
+High grout takes under the equipment pit mud slabs confirmed that very soft or raveled soil conditions were present, and those conditions were associated with karst and ongoing internal soil erosion.
+These conditions were thus found to be localized.

-During excavations close to the equipment pit areas, several voids were exposed.
-The exposed voids were initially filled with flowable fill and surveyed for possible future remediation with pressure grout.
-Filling of one typical void exposed during utility related excavation is shown in Fig. 8.
+During excavations for utilities and such close to the equipment pit areas, several voids were exposed.
+These exposed voids were initially filled with flowable fill and surveyed for possible future remediation with pressure grout.

-Lessons learned - Phase 4 grouting
+Lessons learned

 The following lessons were learned during Phase 4 grouting:

-Clients may be reluctant to spend money to protect against an unknown risk such as Karst.
-With construction over Karst geology, the magnitude of the risk can be unknown due to the high variability of subsurface conditions.
+Clients may be reluctant to spend money to protect against an unknown risk such as karst.
+This case study demonstrates, though, that construction over karst geology can involve an unknown magnitude of risk due to the high variability of subsurface conditions.

 Low mobility grouting allows more control of the area and depth being remediated.
 At this site, the deepest injection pipes took most of the grout.
-When highly variable lengths and pressure grout takes occur, extra grout injection points should be added to properly treat the area.
+When highly variable lengths and pressure grout takes occur during a project, extra grout injection points should be added to properly treat the area.

 Pressure grout take should be tracked as total cubic yards and cubic yards per linear foot.
-Tracking grout take per foot treated tends to normalize the results and lead to a better understanding of conditions.
+Tracking grout take per foot treated tends to normalize the results, leading to a better understanding of conditions.

 Phase 5

 Phase 5 construction included additional equipment pits and a warehouse addition.
 Although the equipment pits were lightly loaded, they were critical to operations.
 To mitigate the risk of ground relaxations and damage similar to Phase 4, a decision was made to support the Phase 5 equipment pits on ACP piles.
-ACP pile installation at the Phase 5 equipment pits went smoothly with few re-drills and only moderate grout takes.
-A small diameter sinkhole later appeared between two of the new equipment pits.
-Grouting was performed at that sinkhole to remediate the slab on grade area.
+Their installation at these equipment pits went smoothly, with few redrills and only moderate grout takes.
+A small diameter sinkhole appeared later between two of the new equipment pits.
+Grouting at that sinkhole remediated the slab on grade area.

-Lessons learned – Phase 5
+Lessons learned

 The following lessons were learned during Phase 5 construction:

-Unexpected conditions and surprises may occur during construction over Karst geology regardless of mitigation steps taken.
-As an example, ACP piles were installed without issue at the equipment pits but a sinkhole formed less than 5 feet (1.5 meters) from a previously installed pile.
-This required remedial repair measures.
+Unexpected conditions may occur during construction over karst geology, regardless of mitigation steps taken.
+As an example, ACP piles were installed without issue at the equipment pits, but a sinkhole later formed less than 5 ft (1.5 meters) from a previously installed pile, requiring remedial repair measures.

-Moderate to high pressure grout takes can be experienced during sinkhole repair, even in an area adjacent to previous ACP installation.
+Moderate- to high-pressure grout takes can occur during sinkhole repair, even in an area adjacent to a previous ACP installation.

-OVERALL LESSONS LEARNED AT NS2
+Conclusion